karthikcodes6/karthikcodes.in/docs/product/lean-startup.md

 Get the customers to interact with a product as quickly as possible as it is the results of this experimentation that determine the direction of the product.

 **Zappos** followed this process to determine customers willingness to buy shoes:

 1. Approached local shoe stores and took photos.
 2. Posted pictures online to see if customers would buy them.
 3. If they did, return to the store, buy the pair of shoes at full price, and send them on to the customer.

 Zappos started small and employed the quickest way possible to test their hypothesis that there was a demand for online shoes.

 Validated learning and fast experimentation are integral to the lean startup business method.

 1. Release the first iteration very soon.
 2. Collect real world data as much as possible and kown what is and is not working in reality,
 3. Never ever assume this will work in the future only real data.
 4. All data only available "outside the building" i.e. in the real world.

 ## Steer

 ### The Lean Startup Depends on Minimum Viable Products

-#### **MVP**:
+#### **MVP**

-* Simply the quickest and most effortless way to zip through the Build-Measure-Learn feedback loop.
+- Simply the quickest and most effortless way to zip through the Build-Measure-Learn feedback loop.
-* They facilitate the process of validated learning as quickly as possible.
+- They facilitate the process of validated learning as quickly as possible.
-* A product is built and tested in the real world, then its successes and failures are measured, and then, from the measurable data, validated learning can inform the next stage in the product’s development.
+- A product is built and tested in the real world, then its successes and failures are measured, and then, from the measurable data, validated learning can inform the next stage in the product’s development.

-#### Principles:
+#### Principles

-* Don't add so many features, any feature that doesn’t contribute to what you need to learn should be removed.
+- Don't add so many features, any feature that doesn’t contribute to what you need to learn should be removed.
-* Don't worry about quality.
+- Don't worry about quality.
 Get the MVP to market as quickly as possible as it is a vital step towards building a high quality product.
-* Getting negative feedback for MVPs are common, but this data is still valuable for validated learning and the Build-Measure-Learn feedback loop.
+- Getting negative feedback for MVPs are common, but this data is still valuable for validated learning and the Build-Measure-Learn feedback loop.
 So, prepare employees for such results and instead encourage commitment to iteration, innovation, and to to see such setbacks as part of the process.

 ### Lean Startups Must Measure Their Successes and Failures Optimally

-> Innovation accounting and actionable metrics Startups success can't be measured by interacting with a few customers and seeing if their overall numbers increase.
+> Innovation accounting and actionable metrics
+> Startups success can't be measured by interacting with a few customers and seeing if their overall numbers increase.

 Innovation accounting allows startups to objectively prove that they are using validated learning to foster a sustainable business.

 1. Implement an MVP to gain real data on the current status of the company.
 An MVP helps integrate real baseline customer data into a startup’s growth model, even if the customers don’t value the MVP at present.
 2. Every initiative that a startup undertakes should be foucused on improving just one of its growth drivers.
 Ex: startup might choose the activation rate of new customers as a driver for growth.
 3. Decision to pivot or persevere.
 If the drivers of the business model are not improving it needs to pivot.

 **Actionable metrics** are further way to improve the way Lean Startups measure their outcomes.
 They are **Actionable, Accessible and Auditable.**

 1. Actionable - It must indicate a clear line of cause and effect without any mistakes.
 2. Accessible - Reports needs to be as simple and widely accessible as possible to ensure that the entire team is on board.
 3. Auditable - The reports should be true facts.
 Ex: data must be reliant on the real behavior of or interactions with the customers.

 ### Pivot or Persevere

 One of the biggest blocks to creative potential is the poorly-made choice to perservere with a failing startup approach.
 However, a well-considered pivot in a new direction can help entrepreneurs move along the path to a sustainable, successful business.

 > Fail fast, pivot sooner.

 Reason many delay pivoting:

 1. **Vanity metrics** encourage entrepreneurs to draw conclusions from the data that match their wishes rather than reality; this, in turn, means that they do not believe that change is necessary.
 2. **Unclear hypotheses** which, by their obfuscate nature, make it impossible to experience complete failure, again disguise the fact that a radical change may indeed be necessary.
 3. Many **afraid of pivoting**.
 Acknowledging failure can be disastrous for team morale, the fear of their new business idea, not getting a chance to really prove itself post-pivot is great.

 Lean startup model approaches pivoting as a structured form of change.
 It's what makes companies who implement the method so robust as, if they need to pivot, they have all the tools (think validated learning, freedom to experiment, MVPs, innovation account and accountable metrics)

 ## Accelerate

 ### Think Big, Think Smaller Batch Sizes

 Working with small batch sizes is far more efficient than producing mass batches of a particular product.
 With small batches, quality problems can be identified and rectified much sooner
 The Lean Startup method focuses on formulating a hypothesis and getting an MVP on the market, using the smallest batch size possible, within the quickest time frame